pranavgaripelli/Assignment_2/README.md

-This Repo contains 3 programs of assignment_2
+This Repository contains 3 programs of assignment_2

 Here is the link to access video: https://github.com/pranavgaripelli/Assignment_2/blob/main/video1468991558.mp4